Cooking Chat

 I came up with this Roasted Sirloin Steak with Chanterelle Mushrooms recipe to go with a bottle of the 2012 Paso Robles Cabernet Sauvignon from Halter Ranch.
 I had a second bottle on hand that I decided to save for a hearty winter roast.
 This spoon roast with horseradish cream seemed to be a good time to open it up!

-This Cabernet is deep red in the glass.
-I got eucalyptus on the nose.
-I tasted blackberry and cherry fruit, along with notes of charcoal.
-Tannins are well-integrated.
 Definitely had the substance to stand up to the roast, and did fine with the kick from the horseradish.
 A very good pairing for Spoon Roast with Horseradish Cream!

-Updated Wine Pairing Idea: When we most recently made this spoon roast recipe, we had a chance to try another wine with it.
+Updated Wine Pairing Ideas: When we most recently made this spoon roast recipe, we had a chance to try another wine with it.
 We opened a bottle of 2013 Enkidu Old Vine Zinfandel ($26, 15.4% ABV) from Sonoma Valley.
 As you might suspect, the Zinfandel picks up the horseradish spice as well as matching up well with the beef.
 Another good wine pairing for Spoon Roast with Horseradish Cream!

 Print